 The items and clarifications below are additional requirements set by this department:

 - Curriculum Vitae

 - Applicants to graduate studies whose mother tongue is not English, and who have not completed an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction or from a recognized Canadian institution (anglophone or francophone), must submit documented proof of competency in oral and written English.
-By the application deadlines, appropriate exam results must be submitted directly from the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Systems) Office.
-The minimum requirement for the TOEFL test is as follows: PBT – 600, iBT – 100, with each component score not less than 23.
+By the application deadlines, appropriate exam results must be sent electronically directly from the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Systems) Office.
+The minimum requirement for the TOEFL is a score of 100 on the Internet-based test (iBT), with each component score not less than 23.
 The minimum score for the IELTS test is 7.0, with a score of at least 6.5 for each component.